OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 ## Specify domains you want to open in the add-in window

-When running in Office on the web, your task pane can be navigated to any URL.
+When running in Office on the web or [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), your task pane can be navigated to any URL.
 However, in desktop platforms, if your add-in tries to go to a URL in a domain other than the domain that hosts the start page (as specified in the manifest file), that URL opens in a new browser window outside the add-in pane of the Office application.

 To override this (desktop Office) behavior, specify each domain you want to open in the add-in window in the manifest.
 If the add-in tries to go to a URL in a domain that is in the list, then it opens in the task pane in both Office on the web and desktop.
 If it tries to go to a URL that isn't in the list, then, in desktop Office, that URL opens in a new browser window (outside the add-in pane).